How Leeds Knights were denied another perfect return by impressive Bison

-Leeds Knights: Bison stamp their authority to deny Knights another perfect return
+Leeds Knights: Basingstoke Bison stamp their authority to deny Knights another perfect return

 IN the end, two comebacks was just too much to ask of Leeds Knights over the course of the whole weekend.